 6.6 Class or Collective Actions

-Class or collective actions may be brought in Alabama under many different federal statutes such as Title VII or the Fair Labor Standards Act.
+Class or collective actions may be brought in Alabama under many different federal statutes, such as Title VII or the Fair Labor Standards Act.
 Class action waivers and their enforceability are governed by federal law.
-Class action waivers typically are challenged but are enforceable under recent Supreme Court decisions unless basic contract formation problems exist for the contracts in which the waivers are contained.
+Typically, class action waivers are challenged but are enforceable under recent Supreme Court decisions unless basic contract formation problems exist for the contracts in which the waivers are contained.

 6.7 Possible Relief

-Depending on the type of claim, plaintiff employees may seek monetary damages in the form of backpay, front pay, compensatory damages, punitive damages, liquidated damages, and attorneys’ fees.
-Employees may also seek equitable remedies including but not limited to reinstatement.
+Depending on the type of claim, plaintiff employees may seek monetary damages in the form of back pay, front pay, compensatory damages, punitive damages, liquidated damages and attorneys’ fees.
+Employees may also seek equitable remedies including reinstatement.